RCoby/deep-learning-challenge/README.md

 >      0 = Unsuccessful Venture
 >      1 = Successful Venture

 ## Method
+               Nodes - unit within a neural network (takes input values, performs operations and produces an output to pass to next node) Hidden layers - made of nodes, layers process data to identify patterns for making pretictions.
+          Activation - mathematical function applied to the output of a node Epoch - count of complete passes through training dataset Accuracy - % ratio of correct predictions to the total number of predictions Loss - % discrepancy between predicted values and actual targets
 ### Data Preprocessing

->               Nodes - unit within a neural network
->                       (takes input values, performs operations and produces an output to pass to next node)
->       Hidden layers - made of nodes, layers process data to identify patterns for making pretictions.
->          Activation - mathematical function applied to the output of a node
->               Epoch - count of complete passes through training dataset
->            Accuracy - % ratio of correct predictions to the total number of predictions
->                Loss - % discrepancy between predicted values and actual targets
+> - Target/s and features for model:
 >
-> Target/s and features for model:
->
 >       Target: y = "IS_SUCCESSFUL" column
 >       Features: X = remaining columns
 >
-> Columns removed which are neither targets nor features:
+> - Columns removed which are neither targets nor features:
 >
 >       Identification columns
 >       -  EIN
 >       -  NAME
+> - Cap unique values in each column at 10
+> - Encode categorical values
+> - Split the data into training and testing datasets
+> - Scale the training and testing features datasets

 ### Compile, Train, and Evaluate the Model
 > - Create Neural network model with TensorFlow and Keras